KamJer/AtiperaExc/README.md

 - **GitHubController:** REST endpoints for retrieving GitHub repositories based on owner and optional authentication token.
 Handles Accept header validation and custom exception handling.
 - **GitHubService:** Manages communication with the GitHub API using a GitHubClient.
 Fetches repositories, filters out forks, and retrieves branches for each repository.
-- **GitHubClient:** Utilizes RestTemplate to make requests to the GitHub API for repositories and branches.
+- **GitHubClient:** Utilizes WebClient to make requests to the GitHub API for repositories and branches.
 - **GitHubControllerAdvice:** Global exception handler for specific exceptions, providing customized error responses.

 ## Prerequisites

-- Java 8 or higher
+- Java 21 or higher
 - Maven
 - Spring Boot
 - GitHub API access token (optional but recommended for increased API rate limits)